 - 1-2 tsp maple syrup or agave nectar (or sub organic cane sugar or stevia to taste)

-- 2-3 chipotle peppers in adobo sauce + 1 tsp adobo sauce (more or less to taste)
+- 2-3 whole chipotle peppers in adobo sauce (plus 1 tsp adobo sauce as original recipe is written // more or less to taste)

-- Add soaked, drained cashews to a high-speed blender with 1/2 cup water (or almond milk), lemon juice, sea salt, maple syrup, pepper + adobo sauce.
+- Add soaked, drained cashews to a high-speed blender with the water (or almond milk), lemon juice, sea salt, maple syrup, pepper + adobo sauce.

 - Blend on high until creamy and smooth, adding more water or almond milk as needed to encourage blending.
 Scrape down sides as needed.

 - Taste and adjust seasonings as needed, adding more salt to taste, lemon for acidity, maple syrup for sweetness, or adobo sauce for heat.
-I added more salt and another 2 chipotle peppers.
+I added more salt and another 2 chipotle peppers (amount as original recipe is written // adjust if altering batch size).
 Adding a little oil is optional and adds extra creaminess.
 Smoked paprika is also optional and adds a sweet smokiness to the sauce.

 - Serve immediately or refrigerate.
 Leftovers will keep covered in the refrigerator up to 5 days.
 This sauce is perfect for veggie burgers, sweet potatoes fries, french fries, onion rings, and more!